-From the eye of this political storm, District Attorney Krasner has allowed filmmakers unprecedented access into his office and behind the scenes of the criminal justice system.
-Over the course of eight episodes, Philly D.A. explores the most pressing social issues of our time—police brutality, the opioid crisis, gun violence, and mass incarceration—through the lens of one man attempting fundamental overhaul from within the system.
-MORE
+From the eye of this political storm, filmmakers Ted Passon, Yoni Brook, and Nicole Salazar gained unprecedented access into Krasner’s office and behind the scenes of the criminal justice system.
+Over the course of eight episodes, Philly D.A. explores the most pressing social issues of our time—police brutality, the opioid crisis, gun violence, and mass incarceration—through the lens of an idealistic team attempting fundamental overhaul from within the system.

 Ted Passon is an award-winning director and video artist.
 He has directed episodic series for Netflix and Disney.
 He is a 2016 Sundance Lab Fellow, a recipient of the Pew Foundation Individual Artist Fellowship Grant, and a 2016 Headlands Artist in Residency.
 He has exhibited his award-winning short films in festivals and galleries around the US and abroad including exhibitions by the Whitney Museum, Yerba Buena Center for the Arts, and 96 Gillespie in London.

 Yoni Brook is a twice Independent Spirit-nominated cinematographer and producer.
 As a director, his films have screened at the Berlinale, New York and Toronto Film Festivals, True/False, and IDFA.
-His previous Sundance credits include Menashe (A24, dir.
-Joshua Z Weinstein) and Valley of Saints (World Dramatic Audience Award, dir.
-Musa Syeed).
 For PBS’s POV series, Brook co-directed Bronx Princess (with Musa Syeed).
 Brook co-directed The Calling, a four hour series about young religious leaders for Independent Lens.
-His directorial debut, A Son’s Sacrifice won Best Documentary Short at the Tribeca Film Festival, IDA’s Best Documentary Short, and broadcast on Independent Lens.
-LESS
+His directorial debut A Son's Sacrifice for Independent Lens, won Best Documentary Short at the Tribeca Film Festival.